905timur/Reddit-Content-Cleaner/README.md

 1. Navigate to [Reddit Apps Preferences](https://www.reddit.com/prefs/apps).

-2. Click "Create application" at the bottom of the page.
+2. Click "Create application" at the bottom of the repository.

 3. Select "script".